SORF Applications are currently closed.

 - Transportation (for safe, professional transportation of guests to and from an off-campus event)

-*General event supplies and decorations are not eligible for SORF funding.
+*General event supplies (tape, paper, scissors, etc) and decorations are not eligible for SORF funding.

 Trip/Travel Specific Funding Guidelines

-All organizations must complete an online Trip/Travel Itinerary Form with the Office of Student Involvement at least two weeks prior to traveling.
+All organizations must complete an online Student Domestic Travel Itinerary Form with the Office of Student Involvement at least two weeks prior to traveling.
 Organizations may be required to collect additional paperwork, such as Assumption of Risk or Medical Release Forms, from participants.
-Visit www.xavier.edu/insurance and click on “Waivers” for more information to determine if participants need to complete waivers prior to traveling.
+Visit www.xavier.edu/insurance and click on Waivers for more information to determine if participants need to complete waivers prior to traveling.

 - Student organization-sponsored trips are eligible for a one-time allocation to support the activity.
 The purpose of funding trip and travel is to support dynamic educational experiences, professional development and experiential learning.
 SORF will not fund the same trip more than once in a two-year period.

-- Proposed trips and participants must comply with all university policies as well as federal/state/local laws, including the requirement that a Xavier faculty or staff member participate as a chaperone throughout the activity.
+- Proposed trips and participants must comply with all university policies as well as federal/state/local laws.
+Some trips may require a university faculty/staff member as a chaperone - see the Student Domestic Travel Policy for more information.

 - Proposed trips must be open to all Xavier students affiliated with the organization, meaning any student within the organization could be eligible to participate or attend.